iAbhishek91/aws-as-code/docs/03-NETWORKING/04-Route-53.md

 Record set are defined within hosted zone.
 Each record set has a name, type and values.

 Values depends on the type.
 It can be EC2, S3, ELB or direct IP address.

+### Aliasing

+NOTE: All DNS provider do not support aliasing, AWS does.

+Alising is a record type, "which provides a Route-53 secific extension to DNs functionality".

+- they are used to route traffic to selected AWS resources (cloudfront or S3, or elb).
+Instead of accessing S3 via the public URL we can configure Route53 domain name to access the endpoint.
+- they lets you route trafic from one record in a hosted zone to another record.
+- Alias record also automatically recognizes changes in the resurce.
+If the IP of the underlying resource changes, Route53 automatically starts to respond to DNS queries using the new IP address.

+HOW its different from CNAME?
+They are similar to CNAME, but different some aspect.

+- You can create alias record at the top of a DNS namespace, also known as *zone apex*. *For example, if you register the DNS name example.com, the zone apex is example.com.
+You can't create a CNAME record for example.com, but you can create an alias record for example.com that routes traffic to www.example.com.*
+- Queries to AWS alias to AWS resources are NOT charged, however in case of CNAME, each call to route is charged.
+First CNAME, the second for result of the CNAME resolution if its on the same region.
+- alias is spcific to record type specified in a DNS query, however, for CNAME, record redirects DNS queries for a record name regardless of the record type specified in the DNS query, such as A or AAAA.
+- There is also difference between output of dig or nslookup command.

 ### Sub Domain